-To view the results of our Antiques & Fine Art Sale on Thursday/Friday 12/13 June 2014 please go to “View CatalogueArchive”
+To view the results of any past sale please go to “View Catalogue/Archive”.

-A fully illustrated catalogue with all the prices realised in the sale can be viewed online at www.mitchellsantiques.co.uk.
-Mitchells are now accepting entries for their next Antiques & Fine Art Sale to be held on Thursday 11th and Friday 12th September 2014 with a closing date for entries of Friday 15th August.
-Anyone considering selling goods by auction are asked to contact Auctioneer Mark Wise on 01900 827800.
+A fully illustrated catalogue with hammer prices achieved during the sale can be viewed online at www.mitchellsantiques.co.uk.
+Mitchells next Antiques & Fine Art Sale will be on Thursday 26th & Friday 27th November with a closing date for entries of Wednesday 21st October.
+Those requiring a valuation of items for sale should contact Mark Wise on 01900 827800.

 We are recognised as Cumbria’s leading Antiques & Fine Art saleroom